arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Objectives" />
 ### Objectives ###

-In this hands-on lab, you will learn how to use Visual Studio 2013 to:
+In this hands-on lab, you will learn how to:

-* Create an ASP.NET MVC 5 Web API service
+- Create an ASP.NET MVC 5 Web API service
-* Publish the service to Windows Azure Web Sites
+- Publish the service to Windows Azure Web Sites
-* Create a Windows Store application that consumes the Web API service
+- Create a Windows Store application that consumes the Web API service
-* Add Push Notifications to the Windows Store application by using WNS Recipe
+- Add Push Notifications to the Windows Store application by using WNS Recipe

 <a name="Prerequisites" />
 ### Prerequisites ###